SAP/ui5-tooling/rfcs/0017-incremental-build.md

 * Compress cache to reduce memory pressure
 * Allow tasks to store additional information in the cache
 * Some tasks might be relevant for the server only (e.g. code coverage)
 * What if a task ceases to create a resource because of a change in another resource?
-The previously create version of the resource would still be used from the cache
+The previously created version of the resource would still be used from the cache
 * Test with current custom tasks